 Installing Your Heater So It Heats Your Aquarium Properly

-Before installing the heater you should set it to the required temperature (74-82 degrees Fahrenheit or 23-28 degrees Celsius).
+Before installing the heater you should set it to the desired temperature (74-82 degrees Fahrenheit or 23-28 degrees Celsius).

 You can set the necessary temperature by using the dial on the thermometer.